nucypher/nucypher/docs/source/staking/stake_initialization.rst

 Staking Procedure
 -----------------

 #.
-Obtain and Secure NU
+Obtain and secure NU
 #.
 Install ``nucypher`` on Staker's system (pip :doc:`/references/pip-installation` and docker are supported)
 #.
 Configure nucypher CLI for staking (`3.
 Configure nucypher for staking`_)
 #.
 Bond a Worker to your Staker using the worker's ethereum address (see `6.
 Bond a worker`_)